1024jp/LensCalibrator/README.md

 Sample
 ------------------------

-The blue circles are the reference points that located 1700 mm height from the floor and were manually plotted from still frames.
+The blue circles in the images below are the reference points that located 1,700 mm height from the floor and were manually plotted from still frames.
 The blue lines are guidelines connecting reference points drawn on an assumption.
 Then, the red circles are re-calculated points via this script from the original (blue) reference points.

 |                | Image |
 |----------------|-------|
 | original image | <img src="documentation/example_original.png" width="480"/> |
 | undistorted    | <img src="documentation/example_undistortion.png" width="480"/> |
 | undistorted + projected | <img src="documentation/example_projection.png" width="480"/> |

 Usage
 ------------------------